lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 The algorithm component shall be an object identifier that uniquely identifies the cryptographic algorithm being defined.
 The parameters component, when present, shall specify the parameters associated with the algorithm.
 Some, but not all algorithms require associated parameters.
 ```
-openssl ASN.1 parser find the SupportedAlgorithm is rsaEncryption.
+openssl ASN.1 parser finds the SupportedAlgorithm is rsaEncryption.
 What is the subjectPublicKey?

 PKCK #1's definition for the public key: